gregecmaregec/gregecmaregec.github.io/_projects/transformer.md

 <br>

+The initial showcase for the Transformer in in Attention is All you Need was computerized translation.
+The authors reported state of the art results with the Transformer on automated benchmarks and human evaluation scores, and indicated intentions to test the Transformer on “other tasks” in the future.

+A mere year after the publication of Attention is All You Need, another milestone in the field of AI research was published: “Language Models are Unsupervised Multitask Learners” by Radford et al. (2018), where OpenAI showcased their state-of-the-art language model named GPT-2.
+The GPT in OpenAI’s ChatGPT stands for generative pre-trained Transformer.

 Neural networks used to be designed for specific use cases and tailored to a specific tasks.
-For example, different neural net designs were implemented for processing image, video, sound, code etc. The initial showcase for the Transformer in in Attention is All you Need was computerized translation.
-The authors reported state of the art results testing the Transformer on automated benchmarks and human evaluation scores, and indicated intentions to test the Transformer on “other tasks” in the future.
+Different neural net designs were implemented for processing image, video, sound, code etc. The field of AI research is converging in recent years more and more towards one architecture for all types of data .

-A mere year after the publication of Attention is All You Need, another milestone in the field of AI research was published: “Language Models are Unsupervised Multitask Learners” by Radford et al. (2018), where OpenAI showcased their state-of-the-art language model GPT-2.
-The GPT in OpenAI’s ChatGPT stands for generative pre-trained Transformer.

 Text, images, code, ... – the Transformer even generates sound - e.g. Wav2Vec is a Transformer based AI, developed by Meta (formerly Facebook), able to generate natural sounding vocal speech of languages possessing no written form, such as Mboshi: a Bantu language spoken by approximately 150,000 people in the Republic of the Congo (Ji et al, 2022).
 The Transformer is a token-based prediction engine, not matter which data is tokenized.
-Many types of data can be broken down into tokens / tokenized.
-E.g. written English, tokens are usually 3-7 characters long.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/itfa/tokens.jpg" title="tokenization" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

+Many types of data can be broken down into tokens / tokenized.
+E.g. written English, tokens are usually 3-7 characters long.

 <div style="max-width: 830px; margin: 1rem auto; padding: 0 1rem;">
   <blockquote style="background-color: transparent; border-left: 5px solid #d64a4a; padding: 0.7rem; padding-bottom: 0.1rem; margin: 0; border-radius: 0 8px 8px 0; box-shadow: 0 4px 6px rgba(0, 0, 0, 0.1); transition: transform 0.2s ease-in-out;">